OpenEdPakistan/powershell/powerpoint/README.md

 #### 3. Execute PowerShell Script
 a.
 The User executes the PowerShell code in the script file.

 b.
 The narration in the audio files is embedded into the presentation.
-This is achieved by naming the audio files as numbers, eac corresponding to a slide number.
+This is achieved by naming the audio files as numbers, each corresponding to a slide number.

 c.
 The PowerPoint slides are updated by the executed PowerShell script.